zachmccabe/beijing/docs/how_the_book_got_made.md

 All photos are 1000px with a 1:1 ratio.

-This update includes 3x more photos.
+This update includes 3x more photos compared to the v1 field guide.
 The choice seemed straight forward: nearly everyone complained about the lack of pictures in the previous version.

-While v1 only included monochrome images (which were chosen to reinforce the contrarian vibe of the book), I decided to ditch that approach this time because it wasn't working for my readers.
+While v1 only included monochrome images (which were chosen to reinforce the vibe of the book), I decided to ditch that approach this time because it wasn't working for my readers.

 Amazon v1 | Amazon v2 | EPUB v2